adityamwagh/3d-object-detection/README.md

 [Dataset and Weights](https://drive.google.com/drive/folders/1Msf2P5aSV1Xha-DPwiJ9K24v5gAdqxpG)

 - Create a directory named data inside the cloned repository and copy the dataset.
-Your directory strucutre should look as mentioned below - </br>
+Your directory strucutre should look as mentioned - </br>
 ```plain

 └── data